dvt1405/TSPodcast/GITHUB_ACTIONS_RELEASE.md

 ## Integrating with Existing Processes

-The workflows are now integrated by default:
+The release process is now fully integrated into the main workflow:

 1. The `android.yml` workflow runs automatically on every push to main and pull request
-2. When `android.yml` completes successfully, the `release.yml` workflow is automatically triggered
+2. The workflow runs the test, build, and release jobs in sequence
-3. The release workflow distributes the APK to Firebase App Distribution
+3. The release job distributes the APK to Firebase App Distribution
 4. Monitor the distribution in the Firebase console

-For more control, you can still manually trigger the release workflow:
+For more control, you can manually trigger the workflow:
    - Use the debug build type for internal testing
    - Use the release build type for beta testing or production releases
    - Use different distribution groups for debug and release builds to target different testers
+   - The manual trigger allows you to specify custom release notes and distribution groups

 ## Google Play Console Deployment